zopefoundation/zope.annotation/src/zope/annotation/README.txt

   <Foo object at 0x...>
   >>> new_hoi.__name__
   'my.unique.key'
+  >>> import zope.location.interfaces
+  >>> zope.location.interfaces.ILocation.providedBy(new_hoi)
+  True

-Please notice, that our Hoi object does not implement IContained, so a containment proxy will be used.
+Please notice, that our Hoi object does not implement ILocation, so a location proxy will be used.
 This has to be re-established every time we retrieve the object

-(Guard against former bug: proxy wasn't established when the annotation existed already.)a
+(Guard against former bug: proxy wasn't established when the annotation existed already.)

   >>> old_hoi = IHoi(foo3)
   >>> old_hoi.__parent__
   <Foo object at 0x...>
   >>> old_hoi.__name__
   'my.unique.key'
+  >>> zope.location.interfaces.ILocation.providedBy(old_hoi)
+  True